Tig3r98/Panilla/README.md

 - and more abusive NBT

 ## Supported Platforms

+**Panilla 2.x is untested software.
+At the moment, it just adds compatibility for newer versions to old checks.**

 Currently Panilla supports:
+- Paper 1.21.4 (Panilla 2.1.0 recommended)
-- Paper 1.21.4 (untested)
+- Paper 1.21.5 (untested)

 **This fork does NOT support CraftBukkit/Spigot**.
 It supports Paper derivatives (Purpur, etc.) including Folia.

 ## Commands
-panilla: Information about your Panilla instance (permission: panilla.command) panilla debug: Show debug information (permission: panilla.command.debug)
+panilla: Information about your Panilla instance (permission: panilla.command)\
+panilla debug: Show debug information (permission: panilla.command.debug)

 ## Permissions
-panilla.log.chat: View warning logs in chat if enabled in the config panilla.bypass: Bypass packet checks
+panilla.log.chat: View warning logs in chat if enabled in the config\
+panilla.bypass: Bypass packet checks

 ## Compiling